CodeFarley/CodeFarley/README.md

 <h1 align="center">Hi, Thank You for Visiting 👋</h1>

 👨🏻‍💻  About Me

-💡  Hello everyone,I'm engineering student.
+-💡  Hello everyone,I'm engineering student.
 Love to code , exploring Data Science these days.
      I enjoy collaborating with people on works of similar interest.

-🌱  I'm on track for learning more about Cloud Technology, Machine learning and Data Science.
+-🌱  I'm on track for learning more about Cloud Technology, Machine learning and Data Science.

-✍️  Apart from technical interests, I like photography ,backyard gardening, reading novels, and badminton.
+-✍️  Apart from technical interests, I like photography ,backyard gardening, reading novels, and badminton.

-💬  Feel free to reach out to me for general consulting, or discussions ✉️  You can email me at inthecode@tutanota.com.
+-💬  Feel free to reach out to me for general consulting, or discussions.

+-✉️  You can email me at inthecode@tutanota.com.
 I'll try to respond as soon as possible!

-📄  You can check my Resume for more details about my work experience.
+-📄  You can check my Resume for more details about my work experience.

 - 🏡  **UK**
+-
 - 🔭 I’m currently working on **#TheUltimateAPIChallenge**

 - 📖 I’m currently learning **JavaScript and Linux **